Clippers snap 3-game skid with 124-97 rout of Grizzlies - WHIZ News

+“I thought we played with high intensity.
+I thought our guys were excited to see everybody,” coach Doc Rivers said.
+“We set the tone with our defense.
+With the way we can score, if we get stops, we’re going to score a lot of points.”

+The Clippers were buoyed by the return of Paul George and Patrick Beverley.
+George, who strained his left hamstring again before the All-Star break, was back after missing last Saturday’s game and scored seven of Los Angeles’ first nine points.
+Beverley, who was out five games with a groin injury, had six points.
+George played 21 minutes and Beverley 19.

-Leonard had 14 points in the first quarter as the Clippers roared out to a 40-14 lead.
+Both were able to slowly work their way back into the lineup as Leonard set the tone.
+He had 14 points in the first quarter as the Clippers roared out to a 40-14 lead.
 The All-Star forward scored 10 straight, including two dunks, to extend Los Angeles’ advantage to 24-6 with 3:49 remaining in the period.

 It was the third time this season and second against Memphis that Los Angeles put up 40 or more points in the opening 12 minutes.
-Paul George, who missed last Saturday’s game due to a strained hamstring, scored seven of the first nine points as the Clippers shot 16 of 25 from the field in the quarter.
+George scored seven of the first nine points as the Clippers shot 16 of 25 from the field in the quarter.

+“I’m hoping we can keep moving forward.
+It’s important for everyone to be able to play, know their roles and keep being consistent,” said Leonard, who finished 10 of 17 from the field and grabbed eight rebounds in 25 minutes.

 The 14 points by Memphis were the fewest Los Angeles has allowed in a first quarter this season.
 The Grizzlies missed nine of their first 10 shots and 16 of 21 in the period while committing eight turnovers.